pavel-fibich/gawdis/README.md

 ```
   vignette("gawdis")
 ```
-To check the package follow examples
+To check the package, you can also follow additional examples:
 ```
   library(gawdis)
   bodysize<-c(10, 20, 30, 40, 50, NA, 70)